geophf/1HaskellADay/exercises/HAD/CryptoCoin/CoinMarketCap/README.md

 Here are the scripts and files for extracting the daily rankings from coinmarketcap.com and then analyzing those coins.

+## Setup

+You need the following environmental variables established in order to run this system:

+* `COIN_MARKET_CAP_DIR` pointing to this directory; and,
+* `COIN_MARKET_CAP_API_KEY` which you get by requesting an API key from coinmarketcap.com

 ## What to do

-FIRST! run the shell script curl-command.sh
+1. FIRST! run the shell script curl-command.sh
-NEXT! generate the updated rankMatrix from the downloaded JSON FINALLY! in a brand-new ghc shell, run the Reporter
+2. NEXT! generate the updated rankMatrix from the downloaded JSON
+3. FINALLY! in a brand-new ghc shell, run the Reporter

 All of this needs to go in some execution script somewhere, so: TODO! (do that)